geudde/attic-chest/pages/02.season-1/08.meeting-08/11.constellation-3/docs.md

 That the sun would forever unclouded appear
 And by night uncontrolled, day his journey would cheer.

-His advise likewise was and th’event prov’d it good
+His advise likewise was and th’ event prov’d it good
 That he with him should take a small portion of food
 He agreed, and some beef was put up in a basket
 With a large piece of tongue, and of wine a full flasket